Would Your Kids Know How to Survive a School Shooting?

 If your child suddenly finds himself/herself in the midst of a school shooting, he/she needs to be ready to take one of the following courses of action:

 1) Escape.
 Get as far away from the threat as possible.
-If you can do so safely, run for the doors and if you can’t get to a door, don’t be afraid to pick up a chair and smash out a window.
+If you can do so safely, run for the doors.
+If you can’t get to a door, don’t be afraid to pick up a chair and smash out a window.
 This will take some forethought because most kids would need to get past the mental taboo of destroying school property.
 Teach kids to run for cover as fast as possible.

 2) Take cover.
 If you can’t get away, get behind something solid and wait for your opportunity to either escape or fight back.
 Make sure your kids know the difference between cover and concealment.
 Many schools have thick concrete walls that will provide sturdy cover, but a wooden door or a desk will not.